erosunica/pokecrystal-es/FAQ.md

 If you have not changed any of the asm, make sure you have the latest version of pokecrystal and the correct version of rgbds (see [INSTALL.md](INSTALL.md)).

 If you added or changed any code, it has to fit in the **memory banks**.
 The 2MB ROM is divided into 128 banks of 4KB ($4000 bytes) each, numbered $00 to $7F.
-The linkerscript [pokecrystal.link](pokecrystal.link) lists which `SECTION`s go in which banks.
+The linkerscript [pokecrystal-es.link](pokecrystal-es.link) lists which `SECTION`s go in which banks.
 Try moving some code into a new section.

 ### "Invalid file or object file version"